goldenkm/goldenkm/README.md

 -->

 ### 🚀 Who am I?
 I am a master student at National University of Singapore (NUS).
 I obtained my Bachelor's degree in School of Computer Science and Engineering, Beihang University (BUAA).
-I love working on projects that involve Computer Science & Artificial Intelligence.

 ### 📚 My Educational Background
-- 2018.9 - 2021.6, Beijing No.80 High School
 - 2021.9 - 2025.6, School of Computer Science and Engineering, Beihang University
 - 2025.8 - present, Data Science and Machine Learning, National University of Singapore